wp-plugins/wp-embed-facebook/readme.txt

 == Upgrade Notice ==

-= 1.7.1 =
+= 1.8 =
-Documentation Update & New advanced option
+Compatibility with twenty fifteen theme and premium plugin